You May Want to Think Twice Before Taking Melatonin.

 While melatonin tablets are a proven sleep aid when correctly used, a recent study conducted by MIT researchers found that when taken in large doses it can hinder sleep.

+How much melatonin is too much?
 The team found that the ideal dosage is 0.3 milligrams.
 This is alarmingly lower than the commonly found dosage, 3 milligrams.

 At ten times the dosage that your body needs, these capsules can mess with a natural body clock.

+Exactly how much melatonin should you take if you choose to do so?
 “Our study has shown that less is more as far as melatonin is concerned,” Wurtman said in the MIT release.
 “Adult patients who suffer from insomnia and are considering melatonin should consult with their doctor about the appropriate dosage.
 We have demonstrated that with the correct dosage, melatonin can help an older person experience a restful and uninterrupted night of sleep.”

 The study also revealed that taking too much melatonin can cause a “hangover” effect, making you groggy the next morning.